Laplace expansions and tree decompositions: A faster polytime algorithm for shallow nearest-neighbour Boson Sampling: Boson Sampling

 \section{Boson Sampling}

-In an ideal Boson Sampling circuit, the input and output can be written in a basis of quantum states corresponding to the location of $n$ photons in $m$ modes.
-These are represented as \emph{number (Fock) states} $\ket{\vec n} = \ket{n_1, \dots, n_m} \in (\C^n)^{\otimes m}$, where $n_i \in \N$ is the number of photons in mode $i$, and $\sum_i n_i = n$.
+Here, we expand the details on quantum optics and Boson Sampling omitted in \Cref{sec:bs-cc}.
+Recall that in an ideal Boson Sampling circuit, the input and output can be written in a basis of quantum states corresponding to the location of $n$ photons in $m$ modes, represented as \emph{number (Fock) states} $\ket{\vec n} = \ket{n_1, \dots, n_m} \in (\C^n)^{\otimes m}$, where $n_i \in \N$ is the number of photons in mode $i$, and $\sum_i n_i = n$.
 These states are canonically written using the creation operators as

 where $\hat a_i^\dagger$ acts only on mode $i$.
 An \emph{interferometer} is a linear optical device that is represented by a unitary matrix $\U \in \mathbb{U}(m)$ acting linearly on the $m$ creation operators as